home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

 ha_integration_type: integration
 ---

-The **Music Assistant**(MA) {% term integrations %} allows you to connect Home Assistant to a [Music Assistant Server](https://music-assistant.io/).
+The **Music Assistant** (MA) {% term integration %} allows you to connect Home Assistant to a [Music Assistant Server](https://music-assistant.io/).
 Once configured, all [MA Players](https://music-assistant.io/player-support/) show up as Home Assistant [media player entities](/integrations/media_player/).
 Media players will allow you to control media playback and see the currently playing item.

 There is currently support for the following Home Assistant Platforms: